 History of the Jews

-Josephus, in his monumental work on the history of the Jewish people, discusses historical events that occurred during Jubilee years such as Antiochus' besieging of Jerusalem's Temple.
+Josephus, in his monumental work on the history of the Jewish people, discusses historical events that he felt occurred during Jubilee years such as Antiochus' besieging of Jerusalem's Temple.
 In Herod the Great's thirteenth year of rule there was famine and a corresponding pestilence, the worst since the time of King Ahab.
-It occurred in a Jubilee year.
+Josephus states it occurred in a Jubilee year.

 The designating of every 50th year as a Jubilee is not just for allowing the land to rest.
 It is a reminder, just like the weekly seventh-day Bible Sabbath, that God has created everything.
 It is also a reminder that humans are not the only owners of the land and are not, according to God, to hold onto property forever.
 We truly do not own anything as some kind of right.
 Because we are thankful to God for liberating us, we should also liberate others from debt to us.

 The cancellation of all debts occurs in the seventh year.
 If we were a nation that followed God's laws this would be an excellent time to settle our debts and get on with the rest of our lives!

 Any nation would receive a tremendous blessing if they observed this part of God's law.
 People would not ring up huge debt and there would be no great imbalance between the wealthy and the poorest.
 The value of land would stabilize and the usual giant ups and downs of the economy would not happen.
 God's laws, ALL his laws, would be taught to all people every seventh year.
 Sadly, we will have to hold on until the Millennial reign of Jesus Christ before we, as a nation, fully experience the fantastic results from obeying God's laws.

 Why is the year of Jubilee important?
 It is because it offers a warning to the modern-day children of Israel (Amos 3:7, Daniel 12:4, John 7:17) not to commit the same mistakes as their ancestors in the Bible.